 The Audit Committee has reviewed the Company's audited financial statements for the fiscal year ended December 31, 2019 and has discussed these financial statements with management and the Company's independent registered public accounting firm.
+The Audit Committee has also discussed with the Company's independent registered public accounting firm.
 The Audit Committee has also discussed with the Company's independent registered public accounting firm the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") and the Securities and Exchange Commission.

-The Company's independent registered public accounting firm also provided the Audit Committee with a formal written statement required by PCAOB Rule 3526 (Communications with Audit Committees Concerning Independence) describing all relationships between the independent registered public accounting firm and the Company, including the disclosures required by the applicable requirements of the PCAOB regarding the independence.
+The Company's independent registered public accounting firm also provided the Audit Committee with a formal written statement required by PCAOB Rule 3526 (Communications with Audit Committees Concerning Independence) describing all relationships between the independent registered public accounting firm and the Company, including the disclosures required by the applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence.
 In addition, the Audit Committee discussed with the independent registered public accounting firm its independence from the Company.
-The Audit Committee also considered whether the independent registered public accounting firm's notations of certain other non-audit related services to the Company is compatible with maintaining such firm's independence.
+The Audit Committee also considered whether the independent registered public accounting firm's company is compatible with maintaining such firm's independence.